Cray-HPE/docs-csm/operations/system_layout_service/Add_Liquid-Cooled_Cabinets_To_SLS.md

 1. **For each** new CDU switch being added to the system, collect the following information about it:

     - CDU switch component name (xname)
-      - If located within a CDU: `dDwW`
+      - If within a CDU: `dDwW`
-            - `dD` : where `D` is the Coolant Distribution Unit (CDU)
+            - `dD` : where `D` is the Coolant Distribution Unit (CDU).
-            - `wW` : where `W` is the management switch in a CDU
+            - `wW` : where `W` is the management switch in a CDU.
-      - If located in a standard rack: `xXcChHsS`
+      - If within a standard rack: `xXcChHsS`
-        - `xX` : where `X` is the River cabinet identification number (the figure above is `3000`)
+        - `xX` : where `X` is the River cabinet identification number (the figure above is `3000`).
         - `cC` : where `C` is the chassis identification number.
 This should be `0`.
-          - If the switch is within an air-cooled cabinet this should be `0`.
+          - If the switch is within an air-cooled cabinet, then this should be `0`.
-          - If the switch is located within a air-cooled chassis in an EX2500 cabinet, then this should be `4`.
+          - If the switch is within an air-cooled chassis in an EX2500 cabinet, then this should be `4`.
         - `hH` : where `H` is the slot number in the cabinet (height).
         - `sS` : where `S` is the horizontal space number.
     - CDU switch brand (for example Dell or Aruba)